zalyoung/gitlab-handbook/content/handbook/solutions-architects/demo-systems/_index.md

 - **GCP Project**: See the [instructions](#aws-account-or-gcp-project-sandbox-cloud) for provisioning your own isolated GCP project with the GitLab Sandbox Cloud.
 - **AWS Elastic Kubernetes Service (EKS) Cluster:** You can use your AWS account to provision an EKS cluster using the [Adding EKS clusters](https://docs.gitlab.com/ee/user/project/clusters/add_eks_clusters.html) GitLab documentation.
 - **GCP Google Kubernetes Enginge (GKE) Cluster:** Send a message to Jeff Martin with questions about clusters that are in the `group-cs` GCP project.
 See the tutorial for [configuring GitLab with group-level Kubernetes cluster](/handbook/customer-success/demo-systems/tutorials/getting-started/configuring-group-cluster/) to add your cluster to your GitLab group.
+- **AWS Learning Labs**: dedicated AWS instance for customer facing needs.
+Deployment targets for this instance can be requested through the [Demo Architecture Portal](https://cloud.gitlabdap.com/)

 ## How to Get Started